Changing Seasons is a robust dark coffee shot that was not filtered well. You will get a good kick, but it might leave a few grains in your teeth.

 The first nitpick is about a dozen or so spelling and inconsistency errors that left me with a feeling of reading through a rough draft.

 Next, the adventure makes me work before running it.
 There is a village with little to no detail, and although Chris expands on it in the “More Details” section, I wish I also got a few standout NPCs.

-Scenario mentions several locations: road, village, lake, keep, forest, and I think a sketch map would be helpful to put all in a positional context.
+The scenario mentions several locations: road, village, lake, keep, and forest, and I think a loose map would have been helpful to put everything in a positional context.
 The art of the keep, although a fine piece, does not correspond to its plan on the main spread.
 It’s not a useful handout unless you prep for questions like “What are these floating islands?” and “What is in the rest of this giant structure?” and so on.

 For these minor shortcomings, I will give it 4 out of 5 dark coffee beans.
-You can grab it on the DTRPG for a super low price of 2.50 shins.
+You can grab it on DTRPG for the super low price of 2.50 shins.